Public Liability Insurance in Singapore

 There is no fixed price when it comes to insurance policies.
 Different insurance companies have different price plans and policy packages.

 It is best to come up with a few options and then compare them with each other.
-See what they offer and compare their prices to get the best value for your money.
+See what each has to offer and compare their prices to get the best value for your money.

-Keep in mind that in times of crises such as the one we are battling at the moment, many companies look for ways to reduce their insurance costs.
+Keep in mind that in times of crises or in the event of a global pandemic, many companies look for ways to reduce their insurance costs.
 This is usually done by cutting additional (non-compulsory) features of an insurance policy package.

-For instance, various companies take away employee benefits from an insurance policy (they only cover the most basic features), and that is how they manage to save some money.
+For instance, various companies opt to take away employee benefits from an insurance policy (which only cover the most basic features), in order to save some money.

 Not all companies have the same processes.
 But in general, in case of an accident, you shouldn’t admit to liability first and then notify your insurance provider.